 Two teen-age girls met in high school.
-They had the same birth month, just three days apart.
+They had the same birth month, only three days apart.
 Both singers, pianists. roller skaters, and performers.
 These two were inseparable.

 They liked the same food, same taste in clothes, other similarities.
 The two attended college and majored in music intending to become music teachers.
 They roomed together, pledged the same sorority, and were initiated as sorority sisters.

 Seems as though we have a lifelong friendship going, right?

 Now senior citizens, the girls live separate lives miles apart.
 One recently told the other her busy life meant she wouldn’t be corresponding anymore.
 She didn’t have time for her lifelong friend.

 That’s a sad statement.
 Even sadder is the rejected woman will never know the real reason why her ‘friend’ deserted the friendship.